 - Noble Desktop Video Editing Certificate: A comprehensive program offering 72 hours of training in both Premiere Pro and After Effects.
 The curriculum emphasizes hands-on learning and portfolio development, enhancing job readiness.

-- General Assembly Video Editing Bootcamp: This immersive course covers editing techniques, sound editing, and color correction over an intensive 10-week period.
+- General Assembly Video Editing Bootcamp: This immersive course covers editing techniques, sound editing, and color correction over an intensive 10 weeks.
 It focuses on real-world applications and preparing students for entry-level positions.

 - NYU Tisch Pre-College Video Editing Program: This is a rigorous course designed for serious students interested in film or media, with a focus on cinematic storytelling.
 It fosters both creativity and technical mastery within a university environment.